 This section is for students interested in the IBH program.
-In addition to completing the practicum placement applications, students will also need to complete the IBH application via the website.
+In addition to completing the practicum placement applications, students will also need to complete the IBH application via the website by their listed deadline.
 To learn more about the program click HERE.